 The manipulation of the game clock and play clock, typically near the end of a half, is the heart and soul of football.
 It is in no way unique to football, though, as even the most cursory glance at all of the flopping on the ground, feigning injury and making pointless substitutions in the dying minutes of any soccer match will tell you.
 The difference might be that clock management strategies are a significant part of the entire American football match, not just the waning moments, and an elaborate set of rules dictates when the game clock stops between downs, and when it continues to run.

 The game is 60 minutes long, consisting of four 15 minute quarters.
 At the change of each quarter, the teams face the opposite direction on the field and at the end of the second quarter, there is a 15 minute half time break.
 In its basic form, the idea is simple; any time the ball is in play, the clock counts down from 15 minutes to zero.
 In the early days of the game, this was simple and direct.

-Originating in rugby, early football was primarily a running game where the ball was almost always in play.
-The rules surrounding the clock as it pertains to the running game give a nod to this era.
+Originating in rugby, early American football was primarily a running game where the ball was almost always in play.
+The rules surrounding the clock as it pertains to the running game give a nod to this era of the game’s history.
 Even when an offense elects to huddle rather than just go straight to the line of scrimmage, the clock runs.
 It is only if the ball goes out of bounds that the clock stops, and even then only long enough to allow the referee to reset the ball on the field before starting the clock again.
-Tweaking the rules, seemingly the NFL’s greatest delight, has led to a separate set of rules being used for the final two minutes of the first half and the final five minutes of the second half, where the clock restarts on the snap of the ball for the next play.
+Tweaking the rules, seemingly the NFL’s greatest delight, has led to a separate set of rules being dreamt up for the final two minutes of the first half and the final five minutes of the second half, where the clock restarts on the snap of the ball for the next play.